Sheila Fortson

-Sheila Fortson (born August 22, 1983, in Philadelphia, Pennsylvania) is an American television journalist, radio host, and media/communications specialist.
+Sheila Fortson (born August 22, 1983) is an American television journalist, radio host, and media/communications specialist.
 Fortson worked as an entertainment and community affairs reporter for The Lehigh Valley's Service Electric Cable TV 2 News in Bethlehem, Pennsylvania.
 She hosted the radio show The Ladies Room with Sheila & Shay on WIFI 1460 AM in Burlington, New Jersey.
 She currently works in public relations and as a freelance television host.
 To date, she is noted as the only African American on-air reporter to have worked at SECTV in the station's history.

 Biography

 Early life and education

 Fortson was born in West Philadelphia, Pennsylvania.
 She graduated from Temple University's School of Journalism.

 Career

 While working as a student producer at her university's student-run station, Temple Update, Fortson was mentored by former WTXF-TV Fox 29 Philadelphia anchor Tracey Matisak.
 After finishing at Temple, Fortson began working as a post-graduate intern at Blue Ridge Cable TV 13 in Lehighton, Pennsylvania.
 After her internship at TV 13, Fortson was hired as a reporter at SECTV2 News.

 During that time, Fortson also worked for the Lehigh Valley, reporting an annual 10-day live coverage of the music festival Musikfest.
 She has also covered Valley visits from then-presidential candidate Barack Obama, his wife Michelle Obama, high-profile journalists like Larry Kane, and NBC correspondent Lisa Myers.
 Following her time at SECTV, Fortson opened a women's clothing boutique, Hidden Glam.
 She freelanced as a host for shows like Food For Thought.
 She is also the creator and host of 12 Minute Mom.

 Fortson currently hosts the Insights Video Edition, an online insurance news program for the National Council on Compensation Insurance (NCCI), in Boca Raton.